sdsc-complecs/Regular-expressions/exercises.md

 (3) Write a grep one-liner that will match phone numbers of the forms

-    (i) (xxx) xxx-xxxx
+(xxx) xxx-xxxx
-    (ii) xxx-xxx-xxxx
+xxx-xxx-xxxx

-You can start by handling each of the two formats separately and ignoring additional characters that may be adjacent to the number (e.g., "(555) 555-1234x" or "x555-555-1234"), then combine into a single regex using alternation and proper handling of word boundaries.
+You can approach this incrementally by handling each of the two formats separately and ignoring additional characters that may be adjacent to the number (e.g., "(555) 555-1234x" or "x555-555-1234"), then combine into a single regex using alternation and proper handling of word boundaries.